pythonanywhere/flask-tutorials/tutorial-1.md

         return redirect(url_for('index'))

-We just need to make one more change in our code: we've used a bunch of new Flask functions and so we need to import them.
+We just need to make one more change in our code: we've used a couple of new Flask functions and so we need to import them.
 Change

     from flask import Flask, render_template